randruc/HugoCustomShortcodes/README.md

 Parameters are:

     file       (mandatory) : The file to read content from.
 The path is relative to the calling page.
     language   (mandatory) : The source language.
     from       (optional)  : The first line to read. to         (optional)  : The last line to read. highlight  (optional)  : The set of lines to highlight. linum      (optional)  : The setting of this option to any value will switch on line numbers printing.
+    linumstart (optional)  : The line number used to start counting when printing lines.
     style      (optional)  : The style to use.
 This option has the priority.
 If this option is not set, then the style is taken from the site param named "highlightTheme".
 If this site param is not set, then the default style is applied.

 */}}